Gabriela Teissier

-Gabriela Teissier Zavala is a journalist, news anchor and radio talk show host.
+Gabriela Teissier Zavala (born January 18, 1966) is a journalist, news anchor and radio talk show host.
 Based in Los Angeles, she is the primetime anchor for Noticiero Univision Univision's Los Angeles station KMEX-DT including Univision Sunday morning political news program Al Punto California.
 Previously, she was the anchor for the early morning news formerly known as A Primera Hora on Univision's Los Angeles station KMEX-DT, and hosted Uforia Audio Network's morning radio show, Tu Voz En Los Angeles. and is known for her environmental issue reports.

 Early life

 Teissier was born and raised in Mexico City.
 She attended the German school Colegio Aleman Alexander Von Humboldt in Mexico City and then graduated from the Universidad Iberoamericana in Mexico City.

 Growing up she developed a passion and interest in environmental journalism being influenced by her father, Ernesto Julio Teissier, who was a prominent political analyst in Mexico.

 Teissier is the sister of Adriana Paulina Teissier Zavala, who is currently the Federal Deputy for the State of Quintana Roo, Mexico.